miklaskarjalainen/SMBAutoSplitter/README.md

 ## Requiremenets:
    - Nestopia 1.40v
    - Super Mario Bros NTSC ROM
-   - Tested to work on Any% and on Warpless.
+   - Tested to work on Any%, Warpless and MinusWorld (FDS).

 ## Installation:
    1. Download the *.asl file and place it to a desired folder.